paxkym/3Duino/README.md

 # 3Duino
 Bit bang a 3DS cartridge using a microcontroller.
-This is, to my knowledge, the only published attempt at bit banging the ROM data of a 3DS gamecard.
+This is, to my knowledge, the only published attempt at programatically extracting the ROM data of a 3DS gamecard.

 ## This guide is not yet finished, please note